 Let’s first talk about the positives of BA/MD options:

 - “Guarantee” of acceptance to medical school.
 This is the most obvious, and attractive, reason to apply.
-But be careful – many programs require students in the program to maintain a certain college GPA to remain in the program, or a certain MCAT score to finalize admission as a junior in college.
-Learn the requirements of the particular programs you might be interested in.
+But be careful – many programs require students in the program to maintain a certain college GPA to remain in the program, or a certain MCAT score to finalize admission to the medical school as a junior in college.
+Learn the requirements of the particular programs you’re considering.

 But what are the drawbacks of speeding ahead towards your medical career?

 - Limited options.
 There are currently fewer than 60 of these programs in the United States, and your favorite college might not be on that list.
 In locking yourself in early to a program, you may also be committing to attending that school for the next seven to eight years.
 I would hope that many students mature and change from the ages of 18 to 26, and you may find that you want to try a new location and setting after your undergraduate years.

 - Condensed undergraduate program equals more classes per semester.
 For those looking at the seven year programs, you will still have to complete four years’ worth of classes in three years.
 That means more classes per semester, and possibly summer coursework as well.
 Paying extra to take summer courses to stay on track might lessen the savings of going to college for one less year.

 - Lowest admit rate of any college admissions process.BS/MD programs are notorious for not publishing exact admit rates, but most estimates are that less than 5% of students who apply get into these programs, and several admit less than 1%.
 This means that these programs are as selective, if not more selective, than the Ivy League.

 Still interested?
 I find that most students who apply to BS/MD programs simultaneously apply to some traditional four year colleges as well.
 A longer application list means you’ll need to stay organized and on track to complete all your applications on time.
 I cover what BS/MD programs are looking for in Part 2 of this blog.